 What is employers’ liability insurance?

-Employers’ liability insurance protects your business if a current or former employee suffers an injury or illness as a result of working for you and successfully sues you.
+Employers’ liability insurance is designed to protect your business if a current or former employee suffers an injury or illness as a result of working for you and successfully sues you.

 You are legally required to have this insurance if you employ anyone, including part- time staff, trainees, and volunteers.
 You can be fined £2,500 per day if you don’t have insurance when you should.

-The minimum level of cover for employers' liability insurance is £5 million.
+The recommended minimum level of cover is £5 million.

 What is public liability insurance?